BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

   - Xtool material settings page is a good place to start
     - [Material Settings Page](https://www.xtool.com/pages/material-settings)
-  - XCS 2 supports more online settings, but they're not as succinct.
+  - XCS 2 supports  online settings, but they're not as succinct.
     - select the material settings on the top right, and navigate to more from there
     - or you can directly access the site [EasySet Library](https://easyset.xtool.com)
   - presets can be selected, but should be confirmed for your material